 Disadvantaged youth, including those covered by Medicaid, are more likely than higher-income children to have dental diseases, despite the fact that all Medicaid-enrolled children are entitled to free dental care under Medicaid’s Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.

-According to the Centers for Medicare and Medicaid Services (CMS), less than half (48 percent) of the children enrolled in Medicaid utilized preventive dental care services (e.g., teeth cleaning), and only 22 percent received dental treatment (e.g., cavity filling), in FFY 2014.
+According to the Centers for Medicare & Medicaid Services (CMS), less than half (48 percent) of the children enrolled in Medicaid utilize preventive dental care services (e.g., teeth cleaning), and only 22 percent receive dental treatment (e.g., cavity filling).

 The EPSDT program provides the country’s more than 37 million children covered by Medicaid with comprehensive and preventive healthcare services from birth to age 21.

 Along with dental care, the EPSDT benefit covers a variety of healthcare services including a comprehensive health history on both physical and mental health development; physical exams; immunizations and lab tests appropriate for age and risk factors; health education and anticipatory guidance; and vision and hearing services.

 EPSDT enables healthcare practitioners to diagnose, treat and prevent complex and often costly conditions before they escalate, ultimately saving money and lives.

 CMS states that the EPSDT program is based on two principles: